projectdiscovery/goimpacket/CONTRIBUTING.md

 ### Before you start

-- For non-trivial changes, open an issue first to discuss the approach.
+- For non-trivial changes, open a draft pull request first to discuss the approach.
 This avoids wasted effort if the design needs adjustment.
 - Keep changes focused — separate refactors from feature work and bug fixes.

 ### Requirements